developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 ## Layout Switching

-This section explains the program logic involved with switching layouts with Android intents when focus of an input field changes.
-Layouts also can be controlled through DataWedge.
+This section explains the program logic involved with switching layouts with Android intents when focus of an input field changes. **Note**: Layouts also can be controlled through DataWedge.
 [Find out how](/datawedge/latest/guide/utilities/ekb/).

 ### Requirements